Brand Names: U.S.

 - Tell dentists, surgeons, and other doctors that you use this drug.

 - Avoid driving and doing other tasks or actions that call for you to be alert until you see how this drug affects you.
-Avoid drinking beer, wine, or mixed drinks.
+Avoid drinking alcohol.
 You may need to do this for at least 24 hours after using this drug.
 Talk with your doctor

 - Talk with your doctor before you use other drugs and natural products that slow your actions.